gekkekoe/esphome-ecodan-hp/odin/ODIN_MANUAL.md

 ## 1. What You Need

 - **Asgard hardware** with virtual thermostats wired (required — ODIN cannot function without it)
+  * Buffer tank systems will have to use the virtual thermostats z1 and/or z2
 - **ODIN hardware**
 - A browser to complete initial setup
 - Your location coordinates (latitude / longitude) — the setup wizard has an interactive map